EsmailTaghizadehResume/Email_checker/README.md

-# E-mail Checker About
+# E-mail Checker About ⁉️

-2 years ago my friend give a txt file with a 10,000 of gmails and need to checking all of them to find a real gmail 📧 , there is many way 🛣️ to checking a gmail that is it just checking it as string like have @ or gmail.com but this is not my friend want he want to checking is it real exist or not hi 🙋‍♂️ my name is esmail taghizadeh and in this app i solve the problem
+2 years ago my friend give a txt file with a 10,000 of gmails and need to checking all of them to find a real gmail 📧 , there is many way 🛣️ to checking a gmail that is it just checking it as string like have @ or gmail.com but this is not my friend want he want to checking is it real exist or not.

+hi 🙋‍♂️ my name is esmail taghizadeh and in this app i solve the problem